-I have a wword doc filled with these notes and it just keeps growing.
+I have a Word document filled with these notes, and it just keeps growing.

-It’s currently over 17,500 words and getting bigger every day.
+It’s currently over 17,500 words... and it’s getting bigger every day.

+Of course, everybody’s experience varies depending on how often they trade, what stocks they pick and other factors... but the sheer number of people writing us with positive stories is overwhelming.

-What Real People are Saying About ProfitSight
+What Real People Are Saying About ProfitSight

 An example comes from one of our members who goes by Rick.

-This guy messages me constantly alerting me to his wins.
+This guy messages me constantly, alerting me to his wins.

-For example, he entered a trade on Rivian on December 30 just before the New Years holiday.
+For example, he entered a trade on Rivian on December 30, just before the New Year’s holiday.

 When the markets opened back up on January 3, he closed it for a 36% win.

-Then he messaged me back the next day at 10 am saying he had collected another win – this time for 41% in less than 24 hours on Fastly Inc.
+Then he messaged me back the next day at 10 a.m. saying he had collected another win – this time for 41% in less than 24 hours on Fastly.

-48 minutes later he wrote back once more… this time with a 37.5% win on Bed, Bath, and Beyond.
+48 minutes later, he wrote back once more... this time with a 37.5% win on Bed Bath & Beyond.

-ProfitSight alerted him to that one at 10:30 am.
+ProfitSight alerted him to that one at 10:30 a.m.
 And he had already closed out that giant win by 10:44!

 It took only 14 minutes.